azakharo/react-starter-2020/README.md

 ## Features:
 * Babel, Webpack
-* Separate webpack config for developement and production.
+* Separate webpack config for development and production.
 There is also a common part.
 * webpack dev server with hot reloading
 * ESlint, Stylelint
 * Prettier